MARCH IS BRAIN INJURY AWARENESS MONTH

-For more than three decades, the Brain Injury Association of Vermont (BIAVT) has proudly been observing Brain Injury Awareness Month by conducting an engaging public awareness campaign in March of each year.
+For more than three decades, the Brain Injury Alliance of Vermont (BIAVT) has proudly been observing Brain Injury Awareness Month by conducting an engaging public awareness campaign in March of each year.

 How to Get Involved During Brain Injury Awareness Month

 - Talk with someone with a brain injury and listen to their story;

 - Share your brain injury story on your social media accounts using the hashtag #braininjuryatoz

 - Send a letter to the editor of your local newspaper explaining to your community why they should care about brain injuries (See downloadable template, below!);

 - Talk to your employer and businesses you patronize about their practices for recruiting and hiring people with brain injury; and

 - Contact your legislatures, today, and let them know you expect them to enact public policy to assist people with brain injuries.